 How Test to Treat Works for Individuals and Families

-There are hundreds of pharmacy-based Test to Treat locations nationwide, including HHS Health Resources and Services Administration-funded community health centers.
-People can also continue to be tested and treated by their own health care providers, who can prescribe these oral antivirals and patients can fill their prescriptions at locations where the antivirals are distributed.
+In addition to the Test to Treat program, you can continue to be tested and treated by your own health care provider.
+Providers can prescribe these oral antivirals (either in-person or through telehealth) and you can fill your prescriptions at

 Step 1: Get Tested

 Get tested for COVID-19 at a Test to Treat site or discuss your positive test results from an at-home test or other testing location.

 There are over 2,500 Test to Treat locations nationwide, including at pharmacies, Health Resources and Services Administration (HRSA)-funded community health centers, and other community locations.
 You can use the web-based

 Test to Treat locator to find your nearest participating site.

 1-888-720-7489) to get help in English, Spanish, and more than 150 other languages.
 The call center is open from 8AM to 8PM ET Monday through Friday and 8AM to 5PM ET Saturday and Sunday.

 In addition, the

 Disability Information and Access Line (DIAL), 888-677-1199, is available to help people with disabilities get access to services.